Clicking the term below will show the definition.

 Reciprocal Transfer Agreement

 Year's Maximum Pensionable Earnings (YMPE)

-The estimated cost to the pension plan of providing the increased benefits gained by a member who buys or transfers optional service.
-An actuarial reserve calculation takes into account a number of factors including salary scaling.
+The estimated cost to LAPP of providing the increased benefits gained by a member who buys or transfers prior service.
+An actuarial reserve calculation takes into account a number of factors including salary scaling and mortality tables.

 A mathematical analysis of the financial condition of a pension plan.
 An actuary prepares a plan valuation at least once every three years.
 The valuation shows if the contribution rates are higher or lower than what is needed to ensure the long-term funding of the Plan.

 A person authorized by their designation as a Fellow of the Canadian Institute of Actuaries to prepare and sign actuarial valuations.

 A weighted average of the cost of a basket of goods and services that are normally purchased by Alberta households.
 It includes such things as clothing, food, housing, gasoline, health, personal care services, recreation and education.

 The designation of your pension benefits to one or more beneficiaries.

 The criteria used by APS to approve LTDI plans are:

 - all members employed by the employer in the group to whom the LTDI plan applies, except for those ineligible for coverage by reason of not meeting the medical requirements, must be covered by the LTDI plan;